Holden Youth Weekends are coming!

 Hah, sorry about that.
 Okay, anyway, so we get there, get our rooms, dump our stuff, and then get started.
 First with snacks, and then with programming.
 Programming doesn’t mean “classes,” necessarily.
 They’re smallish group sessions that give you a chance to do a little learning, some talking, and a lot of thinking and reflecting.
 Holden is a place where deep thinking just kind of happens.
 It’s in the air, or the food, or something.
 Anyway, so we do some of that, some of this.
 Lots of laughing.
 Some just plain hanging out.
 And spending time outside, and the outside is just AMAZING.
 There’s a lot of chance to connect with God over the course of the weekend, individually and with others.
 We’re there for about 48 hours before we get back on the buses and do the whole trip in the boat thing in reverse.
 We get back to CofC roughly 60 hours after we left… but you’re going to feel like it’s been a lot longer, because your physical, mental, and spiritual journey will have been a lot longer.

 Okay, so I might be casually intrigued.

 I’m going to hear that as “Please, Kristie, tell me more!”

-So we’ll be going 5/28-5/30 (note: this is Memorial Day weekend).
+So we’ll be going Memorial Day weekend; the dates are TBD but will either be Friday-Sunday or Sunday-Tuesday.
 This means that you’ll miss one day of school.
 Cost is $205, which includes all transportation and food.
 Scholarships will be available if you need them; just talk to me sooner rather than later.
 Trust me, though, you’re going to want to go.

 Hmm.
 Can I bring a friend?